 I have friends just joined USC from different parts of US.
 And the only reason they have joined this school is becoz of its infrastructure and faculty, importance of which u guys are gonna realize soon.

-USC receives 2.7 liberal arts college applications every year and gives acceptance to only 8000 students..........so thts kinda good ratio.( this fig includes all majors)...........One more thing, gettin into PhD program of USC is extremely difficult.
+USC receives 2.7 LAC applications every year and gives acceptance to only 8000 students..........so thts kinda good ratio.( this fig includes all majors)...........One more thing, gettin into PhD program of USC is extremely difficult.

-So my suggestion to u all is start contacting earthlings in thy prospective colleges and get the real info about everything.
+So my suggestion to u all is start contacting ppl in ur prospective colleges and get the real info about everything.

 As a student of USC, I can firmly say that every PENNY spent here is worth.
 This is not a biased opinion but a known fact.